 I am a historian of Latin America, the Caribbean, and the Atlantic World.
 My research focuses on Cuba and the Caribbean, comparative colonialism and slavery, and the Black Atlantic.
 Methodologically, I seek to write history that moves across regional, imperial, and national boundaries, integrating diverse stories normally told separately.
 I am also committed to the practice of writing history “from below” and the challenging archival work that makes reconstructing the experiences of historically marginalized peoples possible.

 Currently, I am collaborating on a documentary film about the siege of Havana being produced jointly by a Cuban, American, and British team.
-We will film in Havana.
 I am also developing projects on maritime marronage in the eighteenth-century Caribbean (or those who escaped slavery by sea) and the relationship between African and indigenous slavery in Spanish empire.
 I am also coordinating a workshop at UC Berkeley on "New Approaches to Black and Indigenous Histories of the Americas."

 PhD in History, Princeton University